$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: -matrices in the context of finite elements

-Having the finite element matrix represented by an $\mathcal{H}$-matrix, the approximate inverse can be computed by using the block algorithms of the $\mathcal{H}$-matrix arithmetic in $\mathcal{O}(k^2 N\log^2 N)$ operations, cf.~\cite{Beb08,Bor10,Hac15}.
-However, since the approximate LU-decomposition is needed for the computation of the inverse, there is also another possibility where one uses forward and backward substitution algorithms to obtain a faster and more accurate algorithm to apply the inverse, cf.~\cite{Beb08,Bor10,Hac15} and the references therein.
-We note especially that the two factors of the LU-decomposition are $\mathcal{H}$-matrix compressible, cf.~\cite{Fau15,FMP15}, and the overall complexity for this approach is still $\mathcal{O}(k^2 N\log^2 N)$, but with lower constants.
+Having the finite element matrix represented by an $\mathcal{H}$-matrix, the approximate inverse and the LU-decomposition can be computed by using the block algorithms of the $\mathcal{H}$-matrix arithmetic in $\mathcal{O}(k^2 N\log^2 N)$ operations, cf.~\cite{Beb08,Bor10,Hac15}.
+We note especially that the computation of the LU-decomposition together with its forward and backward substitution algorithms still have an overall complexity of $\mathcal{O}(k^2 N\log^2 N)$, but with smaller constants than the computation and the application of an approximate inverse.